Coleraine: Tertiary

 Coleraine is the location of a University of Ulster campus and houses the university's administration buildings.
 It is the original campus of what was the New University of Ulster (established in 1968) which merged with the former Ulster Polytechnic at Jordanstown just north of Belfast in 1984 to form the present-day institution.
 The university was placed in the top five of UK universities by the 2014 Research Excellence Framework for its law, biomedical, and humanities programs.
 The Causeway Institute is a College of Further and Higher Education based in Coleraine, with another campus in nearby Ballymoney.

-Transport

-Coleraine railway station opened on 4 December 1855 and shares facilities with the town's Ulsterbus bus depot.
-Passenger service is delivered via the Belfast-Derry railway line along the scenic shore of Lough Foyle and the Coleraine-Portrush railway line branch line.
-The Belfast-Derry railway line is to be upgraded to facilitate more frequent trains and improvements to the permanent way such as track and signalling to enable faster services.

-The railway station was closed for goods traffic on 4 January 1965.

 Sport

+Coleraine has a number of sports clubs and facilities.

+Coleraine F.C.

-Coleraine itself contains Coleraine Rugby Club, established in 1921, Coleraine F.C., established in 1927 and currently in the IFA Premiership and CLG Eoghan Rua established in 1957.
+Coleraine F.C., established in 1927 and currently in the IFA Premiership and CLG Eoghan Rua established in 1957.
 Coleraine is one of the hosting towns for the Milk Cup.